cartographer-project/cartographer/docs/source/configuration.rst

 int32 full_resolution_depth
   Number of full resolution grids to use, additional grids will reduce the resolution by half each.

-int32 rotational_histogram_size
-  Number of histogram buckets for the rotational scan matcher.

 double min_rotational_score
   Minimum score for the rotational scan matcher.